How to Make a Cheap Dollhouse Roofing

 Now you will need to know how large or small you need to make your shingles.
 The best way is to find out the scale of your dollhouse.

 Measure one of your rooms from floor to ceiling.
 All of the rooms in my dollhouse were nine inches.
-Knowing that a typical Victorian home had ceilings between eight to ten feet tall, my measurement put mine squarely in the middle at nine feet tall in real life.
+A typical Victorian home had ceilings between eight to ten feet tall.
+My measurement put mine in the middle at nine feet tall in real life.
 This measurement made a 1:12 scale as my nine inches equals nine feet.
 This measurement is a typical dollhouse measurement and makes things easy to convert.

 Dimensions of your asphalt shingles.

 I used the 1:12 scale to figure out the proper asphalt roof shingle measurement for my roof.
-As I didn’t purchase a premade dollhouse roofing material from an online dollhouse store, I needed to come up with it on my own using sandpaper.
+I didn’t purchase a premade dollhouse roofing material from an online dollhouse store.
+So, I needed to come up with it on my own using sandpaper.
 This method is not only fun but inexpensive.

-Firstly, I looked up a typical asphalt three-tab shingle online sample and found that the measurement is 36″ in length and 12″ wide and also 12″ long for each tab.
-With the 1:12 scale, each shingle set is 3″ long and 1″ wide, and each tab is 1″ long as well.
+First, I found a typical asphalt three-tab shingle online sample.
+It measured 36″ in length and 12″ wide.
+Each tab was also 12″ long.
+With the 1:12 scale, each shingle set is 3″ long and 1″ wide.
+Each tab is 1″ long as well.

 As I started cutting, I decided to make my shingle sets slightly wider.
-Instead of one inch wide, I chose one and a half-inch width which gave me more material to glue on to the roof later.
+I chose one and a half-inch width instead of one inch wide.
+This choice gave me more material to glue on to the roof later.
 Also, I chose to make large sheets of shingles instead of three tabs long.
 The complete strip gives a cleaner look on the roof.

 Prepare the Asphalt Shingles

 Next, using a Self-Healing Cutting Mat measure and cut your shingles in the appropriate size.
-Cut each extended strip of one and a half inches wide, then slice each one-inch long tab using the Exacto knife.
+Cut each extended strip to a width of one and a half inches.
+Then use the Exacto knife to slice each tab to one inch long.

 To give the shingles some depth, cut a sliver off the next tab.
 It will give a slim gap in between each tab found on a regular size asphalt shingle.

-As a tip, I found it to be easy to make the first cut with the Exacto knife and then to use a pair of scissors to trim the gap.
+As a tip, I found it easy to make the first cut with the Exacto knife.
+Then, I used a pair of scissors to trim the gap.
 When I cut the sliver with the knife, the sandpaper moved too much and ripped.
 Also, it is best to change out the blade on the knife often.
 The sandpaper will dull it fast, making it hard to cut.

 Measure and Glue Shingles to Roof